Editor: Dr Tim Harding |

 We also invite you to read our main Irish news page and international Seniors news and Seniors calendar pages.

-The Ireland-1 team in the 65+ section has former British Senior Champion FM Andrew P. Smith on top board.
-The current Irish 65+ champion Joe Noone is on board 2, CM Gerard MacElligott (captain and head of delegation) plays board 3 and Michael Gaffney is board 4.
+The current Irish 65+ champion Joe Noone played board 2, CM Gerard MacElligott (captain and head of delegation) was on board 3 and Michael Gaffney was board 4.

 Some Irish seniors are also entered for the congress in Bruges (August) and will probably fly the flag at various events later in the year in Spain.
 For details of these see our seniors calendar.